 Moreover, just as practising these weight-bearing yoga poses can improve bone health, getting a sweat on and building fitness is empowering and releases those much-needed endorphins!

 Tight hips, sore glutes, back pain and a stiff neck.
-Such are the joys of working from home.
+Such are the joys of working at a desk.
 Including a regular yoga practice into the working day can counteract muscle tightness, poor posture and musculoskeletal damage brought on from hours hunched over a desk.

 Yoga poses such as upward dog, eagle and low lunge release areas in the body that are easily affected by prolonged inactivity.
 Such posture stretch, lengthen and loosen muscles that typically create physical soreness, thereby improving our overall range of motion, posture and balance.